edespino/cloudberry-site/docs/security/transparent-data-encryption.md

 Before using the TDE feature, ensure the following conditions are met:

-- Install OpenSSL: OpenSSL is expected to be installed on the Cloudberry Database node.
+- Install OpenSSL: OpenSSL is expected to be installed on the Apache Cloudberry node.
 Typically, Linux distributions come with OpenSSL pre-installed.
-- Cloudberry Database version: Make sure your Cloudberry Database version is not less than v1.6.0, which is when TDE support was introduced.
+- Apache Cloudberry version: Make sure your Apache Cloudberry version is not less than v1.6.0, which is when TDE support was introduced.

-When deploying Cloudberry Database, you can enable the TDE feature through settings, making all subsequent data encryption operations completely transparent to users.
+When deploying Apache Cloudberry, you can enable the TDE feature through settings, making all subsequent data encryption operations completely transparent to users.
 To enable TDE during database initialization, use the `gpinitsystem` command with the `-T` parameter.
-Cloudberry Database supports two encryption algorithms: AES and SM4.
+Apache Cloudberry supports two encryption algorithms: AES and SM4.
 Here are examples of enabling TDE:

 - Using the AES256 encryption algorithm: